Disambiguating Pauli noise in quantum computers: MATHEMATICAL PRELIMINARIES

-with a real vector $\bm\eta$ we refer to as the gauge parameters where $\eta_{0_n}=0$ by the trace-preserving condition. $\mc D_{\bm\eta}'$ is defined by $\mc D_{\bm\eta}' = \mc G^{-1}\circ\mc D_{\bm\eta}\circ\mc G$.
+$\mc D_{\bm\eta}'$ is defined by $\mc D_{\bm\eta}' = \mc G^{-1}\circ\mc D_{\bm\eta}\circ\mc G$.
 Note that $\mc D_{\bm\eta}$ commutes with any single-qubit gates.
 Thus, the transformations in Eq.~\eqref{eq:gauge_trans} preserve any experimental outcome, and also all noise assumptions of the Pauli noise model.
 This is illustrated in Fig.~\ref{fig:1}.
 The remaining consideration is the positivity of the transformed channels -- excluding Pauli channels on the boundary of the set of positive maps, any sufficiently small $\bm\eta$ yield physical channels~\cite{chen2023learnability}.
 Furthermore, in applications like error mitigation to be discussed later, it is acceptable to work with $\Lambda_{\bm\eta}$ that are not positive.
-Thus, a noisy gate set can be learned up to the $2^n-1$ gauge parameters parameterized by $\bm\eta$~\cite{chen2024efficient}.
+Thus, a noisy gate set can be learned up to the $2^n-1$ gauge parameters parameterized by $\bm\eta$~\cite{chen2026efficient}.

 To learn the gate set self-consistently, we first define the logarithm of the Pauli eigenvalues $x_a = -\log\lambda_a$ for all the Pauli channels $\{\Lambda^S,\Lambda^M,\{\Lambda^{\mc G}\}\}$.
 Let $\bm x$ be a vector comprised of all $\{x_a\}$, the length of which depends on the size of the gate set and the number of qubits.
 We will design a set of experiments to learn $\bm x$, where each experiment consists of a sequence of Clifford gates and a Pauli observable measured at the end, the expectation value of which satisfies $\langle\tilde o\rangle = \Gamma_{\bm a}$.
 Taking the negative logarithm on both sides yields,